cxw42/TabFern/CONTRIBUTING.md

 - If you add a name ending with `id` (in any case), and it's not all upper-case, please spell it `Id` rather than `ID` or `id`.
 That will help avoid bugs like #304.
 Thanks!

-## Notes about dependencies

-The following dev dependencies are listed in `package.json` but **not used** directly by TF itself.
-They are listed to increase the minimum required version satisfying an indirect dependency.
-If you add such a dependency to `package.json`, please also add it here.

-- acorn
-- archiver
-- fstream
-- lodash
-- minimist
-- mixin-deep
-- path-parse
-- set-value
-- tar